Free Worry Jar Printable for Kids: Managing Big Feelings

 Filling and Emptying the Worry Jar

-Now that your worry jar is prepared, your child can begin to fill it with their concerns.
 Just as with the worry jar worksheet, your child writes each worry down on a slip of paper, folds it, and then places it in the jar.
-This helps them to acknowledge and externalise the thought, allowing them to let go of the burden temporarily and have a mental escape from worry.

 TAKE THE QUIZ!

-Successfully Using a Worry Jar Alongside “Worry Time”
+Worry Jar Combined With “Worry Time”

 The Importance of Worry Time

-Worry time is an incredible tool that mental health professionals (including me!) regularly recommend to help children cope with anxious thoughts.
-It is an excellent way to provide a safe space for your child to express their “big feelings” and ease anxiety by dedicating a specific period of the day to focus on their concerns.
-I recommended devoting 10-20 minutes to worry time each day.
+It’s an excellent way to provide a safe space for your child to express their “big feelings” and ease anxiety by dedicating a specific period of the day to focus on their concerns.

-Summary: How to Do Worry Time With Your Child
+How to Do Worry Time With Your Child

 To effectively use Worry Time with your child, follow these simple steps: